 About the Conservancy

-- helps people get to coast and bay shores by building trails and stairways and by acquiring land and easements.
+- helping people get to coast and bay shores by building trails and stairways and by acquiring land and easements.
 The Conservancy also assists in the creation of low-cost accommodations along the coast, including campgrounds and hostels;

-- helps to solve complex land-use problems;
+- helping to solve complex land-use problems;

-- purchases and holds environmentally valuable coastal and bay lands;
+- purchasing valuable coastal and bay lands;